emmanuelJd/Learning/JS/ES6/Worker.md

 Adding this script to a Html page can cause some freeze.

 To prevent html page to be in the state, you can use a web worker to do a long process script ( long calcul, read / parse a file, etc ).
-Usually another file is using to implement the script of the worker but you can use a blob :
+Usually another file is using to implement the script of the worker but you can use a blob :<br>

                 var blob = new Blob([
                     "onmessage = function(e) { var res = 0;for(var i = 0; i < 5000000000 ;i++){res += i;};postMessage(res); }"]);